Avoid these costly LinkedIn mistakes

 The next steps you can take to get leads on LinkedIn (and how I can help you)

-When we work together, I'll help you avoid the costly mistakes dicsussed above -- and several others.
+When we work together, I'll help you avoid the costly mistakes discussed above — and several others.
 Here's how my offers work:

 Step 1: When I start working with a small business owner, we always start with a Profile Optimization so that you clearly explain your credibility, who you serve, how you serve them, and what action the profile viewer should take.

 Step 2: Once your profile is optimized, we then create your LinkedIn strategy.
-Through my program Leads on LinkedIn, you will become comfortable navigating LinkedIn to find right-fit clients for your business.
+Through my monthly coaching program Leads on LinkedIn, you will become comfortable navigating LinkedIn to find the right-fit clients for your business.

 Inside Leads on LinkedIn, we focus on two main skills — LinkedIn posting and direct messaging.
 These skills bring the right clients into your orbit so you can consistently grow your business without relying on time-consuming strategies like video and expensive strategies like ads.